-Adiabatic change of an ideal gas takes place without heat exchange with the environment.
-Complete heat insulation is required for this change of state.
-Adiabatic changes of state are also referred to as isentropic changes of state.
-The corresponding equation for an isentropic change of state is:
+Adiabatic change of an ideal gas occurs without heat exchange with the environment.
+Complete heat insulation is required to generate this altered state.
+Adiabatic changes of state are also referred to as isentropic changes of state defined by the corresponding equation:

 p * VK = const; K = CP / CV

-The work performed in an isentropic relaxation is, when the amount of gas is given, only dependent on the change in temperature.
+The work performed in an isentropic relaxation for a specific amount of gas only depends on the change in temperature.

 |ρA||Partial pressure of a gas [bar]|